Sergio Santos (footballer, born 2001)

-Sergio Santos Fernández (born 3 January 2001) is a Spanish professional footballer who mainly plays as a right-back for CD Mirandés, on loan from Real Madrid.
+Sergio Santos Fernández (born 3 January 2001) is a Spanish professional footballer who mainly plays as a right-back for Gimnàstic de Tarragona.

 Career

-A youth product of Pérez Galdós and Leganés, Santos joined the youth academy of Real Madrid in 2012.
+A youth product of AD Pérez Galdós and CD Leganés, Santos joined the youth academy of Real Madrid in 2012.
 He worked his way up their youth categories, and was promoted to their reserves in 2020.

-He made his professional debut with Real Madrid in a 6–1 La Liga win over Mallorca on 22 September 2021.
+Santos made his professional – and La Liga – debut with Real Madrid on 22 September 2021, coming on as a late substitute for fellow youth graduate Nacho in a 6–1 win over RCD Mallorca.
+On 20 July 2022, he renewed his contract for two further years.

 On 21 July 2022, Santos was loaned to Segunda División side CD Mirandés for the season.
+On 8 August of the following year, after being rarely used, he left Los Blancos and signed a permanent deal with Primera Federación side Real Murcia CF.

+On 1 February 2024, Santos was loaned to fellow third division side Algeciras CF, until June.
+On 29 July, he joined Real Unión in the same category on a one-year contract.

+On 11 July 2025, Santos was announced at Gimnàstic de Tarragona still in division three, after signing a two-year deal.